eddiehung/tetracom-service/ADMIN_NOTE.md

 There is an admin interface for users with admin privilege.

 * Click Experts, you can see several functions next to every user name.
 	* edit: Change user details, including reset password.
 	* set_admin: set the permission of user to admin.
 	* set_normal: set the permission of user to normal.
 	* delete: delete user account.

+* Users without profile pictures displayed have set their name to be hidden.

 Database Administration
 =======================